BossCarl/TestRepo/README.md

 Update 2.1
 - Navbar menu should highlight green when opened.
 - Bootstrap modal should show when pressing "Take a Quiz!".
-	-Proceed redirects user to google form.
+Proceed button redirects user to google form.
 - Title names have been updated.

 Update 2.0